-Chimney breasts and fireplaces No testing of the flues or fittings was carried out.
-There is a decorative fireplace surround in the living room housing a gas fire with back boiler ventilated to the original flue.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+Skirtings and architraves are to painted timber.
+Internal doors are to timber panel design with some incorporating glazed inserts.
+Kitchen units are to wall and base fittings and incorporate a stainless steel sink unit and the kitchen is plumbed for a washing machine.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is a decorative fireplace surround to the living room housing a gas fire with back boiler.
+Any other original fireplaces which would have served the subject property have been removed.
 Internal decorations Visually inspected.
-Internal decoration is to painter work, paper work and tile work with some coving.
+Paper work, tile work, splash boarding and coving.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The meter and fuse board are wall mounted to a built in cupboard to the under stairs area.
-Where seen, the system serves square pin socket outlets with PVC sheath cabling.
+The meter and fuse board are wall mounted within a built in cupboard to the hallway.
+Where visible, the system serves square pin socket outlets to PVC sheath cabling.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-There is a mains gas supply serving the subject property.
-The meter is externally housed to a PVC casing to the gable elevation.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+There is a mains gas supply serving the subject property with the meter situated to a built in cupboard to the hallway.

+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

 Water is direct from the mains.
 The plumbing work, where visible, is to copper supply pipes and PVC waste pipes.
-Bathroom fittings comprise a three piece white suite with electric shower over the bath.
+The wet room shower suite comprises a two piece white suite with electric shower.